Re- Sizing Images for Projection

 This message tell you about the action.

 You can either ignore this dialogue(Click OK) or enter the to-be-saved filename and then OK.
+The image size is the original image size, so for the moment ignore it.

 I usually do it at the end of conversion.